turingschool/curriculum/source/environment/git_strategy.markdown

   * It just works, version #2.
 Even though you and Jim touched the same file, maybe even the same line of code, git was able to merge the changes.
   * Git merges 99% of the work, but realizes it isn't smart enough on one piece of code... maybe you changed a variable name Jim refactored away.
 It alerts you.
 You fix this problem, run your tests, commit the change, and continue with the merge.

 That last part is what causes nightmares in people that come from other version control tools, but in git there is a lot less pain associated with it.
-Because git tracks *changes*, and not *versions of files*, there is a subtle but powerful difference in the quality of information you have to help resolve the conflict.
+Because Git tracks *changes*, and not *versions of files*, there is a subtle but powerful difference in the quality of information you have to help resolve the conflict.

 #### More Advanced Management